John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 You’ll see the answer to your question.

-Posted in Uncategorized | Comments Off on “After Not Impressing His Honor, Government Witness Defends His Honor” – As stated by John L. Smith, DUI, Bankruptcy, Credibility of a Clown
+Posted in Blog Posts | Comments Off on “After Not Impressing His Honor, Government Witness Defends His Honor” – As stated by John L. Smith, DUI, Bankruptcy, Credibility of a Clown

 Why Do I Blog About John L. Smith and His Mother —